Comprehensive Management Plan for the Pontchartrain Basin

 - Plan to integrate freshwater diversions with other projects to mitigate any potential negative effects of diversions (i.e. nutrient overloads/induced flooding/displaced fisheries).

 These recommendations have served as a “road map” for Pontchartrain’s restoration.
 Since 1995, many of the listed items have been or are being addressed and numerous projects implemented.
-Education programs have addressed urban runoff, wetland loss, and water quality issues for primarily students and more recently adults.
+Education and outreach programs have addressed urban runoff, wetland loss, and water quality issues for students and adults.
 On the ground habitat restoration projects have tackled submerged aquatic vegetation, shoreline stability, and using wetlands to filter and treat stormwater and waste water treatment.

 LPBF has also partnered to develop several waste water management plans and infrastructure improvement plans, construct livestock waste retentions lagoons, implemented extensive water quality monitoring, and other activities.